 For those of you that have been diagnosed with Thumb Arthritis or if you’ve injured your thumb, using them for even simple activities can be painful.
 Opening a jar, turning a key, holding a pen, lifting a plate can all cause thumb pain and make the simplest of tasks hard to do.
 Treatment options and tips to manage your thumb pain include resting and splinting your thumb.

-The treatment prescribed by health care providers for the early stages of thumb arthritis usually begins with rest, anti-inflammatories, heat/ice therapy and splinting.
+The treatment prescribed by health care providers for the early stages of thumb arthritis usually begins with rest, anti-inflammatories, heat/ice therapy and wearing a thumb brace.
 If these treatments aren’t effective, they may prescribe occasional steroid injections or surgery.
 Changing the way you use your thumbs on a daily basis can go along way in helping to reduce stress and prevent further injury.

 - Choose cooking utensils such as stirring spoons and spatulas with built up handles